-LJAF works to develop and support initiatives that encourage governments and nonprofit organizations to help build the evidence base for social interventions and to consider reliable evidence as one of the primary factors in their decisions.
+LJAF develops and supports initiatives that encourage governments and nonprofit organizations to help build the evidence base for social interventions and to consider reliable evidence as one of the primary factors in their decisions.
 The goal is to ensure that limited resources are spent wisely on programs that produce meaningful, lasting improvements in people’s lives.
-We fund rigorous evaluations to determine whether programs are effective and work to incentivize the widespread adoption of approaches that have been shown to make a difference.
+We promote new government and philanthropic funding models that emphasize the use of evidence, facilitate strategic partnerships to accelerate progress, and support efforts to expand access to privacy-protected data.

 LJAF’s Research Integrity initiative aims to improve the reliability and validity of scientific research across fields that inform governmental policy, philanthropic endeavors, and individual decision making.
 When research is accurate, thorough, and accessible, it can have tremendously beneficial consequences for individuals and society.
-However, when research is flawed or hidden from public view, there is the potential for great harm.
-People often believe that if research is published in an academic journal, it is scientifically sound.
-Unfortunately, that is not always the case.
-A substantial portion of research does not adhere to rigorous standards for quality and transparency.
+However, when research is flawed or hidden from public view, there is potential for great harm.